An SDK used by many companies worldwide to collect users’ privacy preferences on connected televisions.

 From an operational point of view, creating these components in Figma during the initial phase allowed very fast reworks and corrections during the refinement calls with the devs.

-A partial view of the UI kit for the Android TV application.
+A partial view of the UI kit for the Android TV.
+A different one was created for tvOS.

 Even if such a UI kit could have evolved into a custom design system, I saw no need to bring more complexity here.
 I preferred to stick with the interaction guidelines provided by the two platforms to keep it standard and intuitive.
 In addition, the apps are SDKs, meaning the Didomi brand guidelines had to play a very subtle role.